thecharge/FluidTYPO3-Vagrant/README.md

 ```

 ### Requirements
-- Linux, Mac are tested.
-We got positive feedback from Windows user - Please take a look at FAQ section
+- Linux, Mac are tested
 - For installation Internet connection with enough broadband
 - We only test with the provider Virtualbox